 River Sediments, Lagoons, Soils and Groundwater: The remedy selected by EPA in the site’s December 1990 Record of Decision, or ROD, includes dredging and excavating contaminated materials, followed by on-site treatment and disposal of residual contamination and groundwater extraction and treatment.
 EPA later updated the remedy to allow for off-site disposal, rather than on-site treatment of certain remediation wastes.

-GM completed dredging of PCB-contaminated St. Lawrence River sediments in fall 1995.
+GM completed dredging of PCB-contaminated St. Lawrence River sediments in 1995.
 Because cleanup goals were not reached in all targeted areas, a multilayer cap was placed over those sediments.
 The dredged sediments were shipped by rail to a hazardous waste disposal facility.

 In 2002, GM began remediating riverbank soils and sediments.
-This work finished in 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.
+This work was finished in 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.

-In 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.
+n 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.

 In 2004, GM began cleaning up Turtle Cove.
 Remediation included the dredging of the cove and the excavation of contaminated soils on the adjacent tribal property.
 These areas were subject to the Tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
 This work finished in 2005.
 The cleanup of the soils on another tribal property took place in 2007.
 One remaining tribal property cannot be remediated until the property owners provide access to it.

 Industrial Landfill and East Disposal Area: The remedy selected by EPA in the site’s 1992 ROD includes excavating highly contaminated materials from the East Disposal Area, followed by on-site treatment and disposal of residual contamination, capping the Industrial Landfill and less contaminated materials in the East Disposal Area, and groundwater containment.
 GM began the engineering design of this remedy in 1992.
 The design plans were not, however, completed due to strong public opposition to the containment remedy.
 EPA updated the site remedy in 1999 to allow for off-site disposal rather than treatment of these materials.
-EPA updated the site remedy in 2000, allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.
+EPA modified the site remedy in 2000, allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.